 “Justice is what love looks like in public, just like tenderness is what love feels like in private.” — Cornel West

-“Dignity does not consist of possessing honors, but in deserving them.” — Aristotle
+“Dignity does not consist in possessing honors, but in the consciousness that we deserve them.” — Aristotle

 “I will follow the right side even to the fire, but excluding the fire if I can.” — Michel de Montaigne